philcali/cronish-sbt/README.md

     libraryDependencies += "com.github.philcali" %% "cronish-sbt" % "0.0.2"

+The CronishPlugin.cronishSettings must be inlcuded manually either in your build.sbt or Build.scala.

 ## Cronish Tasks

 The important tasks in this regard being:

-    cronish-add-[sh|sbt] <command> runs <cronish>
+    cronish:add-[sh|sbt] <command> runs <cronish>

 An example of the two below.

-  1. `cronish-add-sh echo "Maybe you should get off now" runs every day at 5pm`
+  1. `cronish:add-sh echo "Maybe you should get off now" runs every day at 5pm`
-  2. `cronish-add-sbt publish-local runs every Friday at midnight`
+  2. `cronish:add-sbt publish-local runs every Friday at midnight`

-The `cronish-list` task will print out all the active runs for the session.
+The `cronish:list` task will print out all the active runs for the session.

 ## Convenience Methods